jarpatus/asuswrt_scripts/zigbee2mqtt.md

 ```

-to enable swap on boot:

 ## USB-to-serial driver
 Most likely kernel won't contain driver for USB-to-serial adapter used by you zigbee stick.
 If using Asuswrt-Merlin then follow official wiki on how to download and compile custom firmware.
 I found it easiest to use docker.
-Set driver to be compiled as a module in config_base.6a i.e. change `# CONFIG_USB_SERIAL_CP210X is not set` is not set to `CONFIG_USB_SERIAL_CP210X=m`.
-Compile but there is no need to actually upload custom firmware to your router, just scp resulting module to the router e.g. drivers/usb/serial/cp210x.ko to /opt/opt/cp210x or so.
+Set required driver to be compiled as a module in config_base.6a i.e. change `# CONFIG_USB_SERIAL_CP210X is not set` to `CONFIG_USB_SERIAL_CP210X=m`.
+Compile kernel `make kernel` and copy resulting module to the router e.g. copy drivers/usb/serial/cp210x.ko from compiled kernel to /opt/opt/cp210x on your router.

-Then remove option module (if loaded and load usbserial and USB-to-serial modules i.e.:
+Then load required module:
 ```
-rmmod option
-modprobe usbserial
 insmod /opt/opt/cp210x/cp210x.ko
 ```

+Looks like it is possible to use module compuiled for Asuswrt-Merlin for stock firmware as well, but YMMV.

 ## Node.js
-Install Node.js required by the zigbee2mqtt and git for pulling latest zigbee2mqtt.
+Install Node.js as zigbee2mqtt is build on it.
+Also install git for pulling zigbee2mqtt sources.

 ```
 opkg install node node-npm git-http